Development Guide¶

 The development environment is expected to be a POSIX-compliant system.
 On Windows, WSL will do fine.

 Additionally, you will need to have Docker available, to use the container-based Kittens Game development server.
+Other container runtimes work just as well.

 General Development¶